 Easy to fit

 Decent tour mode

 The best boot for huge days and ski mountaineering objectives.
-The Atomic Backland Carbon is a slipper among ski boots.
-It feels improbably light and nimble with more range of motion than we think most folks have flexibility for.
-The Backland Carbon, in some respects, is similar to the Editors Choice Dynafit TLT 7 Performance.
-When looking at our entire test roster, they both fall into the ultra light category.
-The TLT 7 skis downhill better, and is a little lighter.
-The Atomic, though, has a lower-friction uphill mode, has components that can be stripped off for lower weight, and can be used with normal step-in automatic crampons.
+The Scarpa Alien RS is a slipper among ski boots.
+It feels improbably light and nimble with more range of motion than most folks have flexibility for.
+The cuff of the Alien hinges more than your ankle can!
+The Alien RS is, in some respects, similar to the Editors' Choice Dynafit TLT 7 Performance.
+When looking at our entire test roster, they both fall into the ultralight category.
+The TLT 7 skis downhill better and will be more durable.
+The Scarpa, though, has a lower-friction uphill mode, is lighter, and can be used with standard step-in automatic crampons.
 For these reasons, it steps away from its close competitor when the objectives are more in the ski mountaineering realm.
-Lastly, setting it apart but narrowing its appeal, the Backland Carbon is the widest fitting boot we tested.
-Of all the lightweight backcountry ski boots we've ever used, the Backland Carbon has more internal volume.
-For those with wide feet, this is a good place to start your boot selection and fitting process.
+Lastly, the transition requirements of the Alien RS are by far the easiest of any boot we tested.
+Any transition, whether from ski to tour or vice versa, doesn't require lifting your pant cuff.

 Top Pick for Hard Charging Downhill Performance